taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 2

 We're back to the day when Asoka meets the Automata Clan.
 The feast is over, and the tables have been cleared.
-The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but most of the Elders are clustered towards the center.
-Asoka, face still streaked with tear-marks but composure regained, is sitting at the edge of the crowd and letting Mahjee comb their hair.
-A small crowd of Automata children have gathered around Iri and are watching the mechapet morph shape and colour with gleeful awe.

 The sun is just past midday.
 Min is standing with her hand on a waist-high pedestal, made of an enormous [amythest quartz geode](https://en.wikipedia.org/wiki/Amethyst), blue-purple crystals exposed at the top section under Min's hand.
 The SynTh bubble overhead shows Min's canopy-top POV of the Peacekeepers destructive rampage through the delicate re-growing forest last night.
-Jina and a heavily-muscled dark man sit close to Min.
-The man is Min's gene father Amadou, and his back, like Min, is covered in a star field tattoo.
 Many of the Elders wince at the show of thoughtless destruction being shown above.
 Nicola sits near Min and the pedestal, and addresses the Central Hearth.

+Nicola: **"As you can see from Tree Surfer Minka's visual feed, the Orbiters either don't care or are oblivious to the delicate nature of the ecosystem in the Red Zone.
+Hasn't even been 50 years since the Burning and they've already forgotten the lessons of that disaster."**

-Nicola: **"Manuto and the Exiles who followed him must have set up a modified Bubble at Gruta de Judeia.
-Peacekeepers are believe that their satellite surveillance systems a false glimpse of human activity in that area.
-Given our lack of current information on the Orbiters, this seemed a fair test of their intentions."**
+Min: **"We're also guessing that Manuto and his followers set up a modified Bubble at Gruta de Judeia...according to Journeyhume Asoka, Peacekeepers believe that their satellite surveillance systems have record of human activity in that area."**

+The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but most of the Elders are clustered towards the center.
+Asoka, face still streaked with tear-marks but composure regained, is sitting at the edge of the crowd and letting Mahjee comb their hair.
+A small crowd of Automata children have gathered around Iri and are watching the mechapet morph shape and colour with gleeful awe.

+Nicola: **"While we estimate that Peacekeepers must have arrived at Gruta de Judeia by the next day at the latest...we've not intercepted any outgoing communications on Orbiter channels."**

 Nicola looks up at the video playing on the SynTh bubble overhead.

-Nicola: **"I think it's safe to say, their intentions are not harmless, nor are they thoughtful."**
+Nicola: **"Based on the Orbiters' exploitation of the Green Havens, their completely careless attitude towards the environment, and their decision to build mindless mechapets and use them as weapons...I agree with Min that we need an advocate up there...someone to build personal relationships with Orbiters, learn their ways, and spark their empathy."**

 ### Page 3

 An older man, watching the video on the SynTh bubble with arms crossed and a deep frown on his face, snorts derisively and crosses his arms.

-Older man: **"Hard to dispute that.
-But according to Asoka, the Orbiters *are* clever, and willing to be brutal.
-If they're willing to deploy an entire regiment of military idiots in less than a month, based on some blurry satellite images...what might they do if they realise that one of the 'magical tree people' from the Red Zone..."**
+Older man: **"Your optimism fascinates me.
+What makes you think Orbiters will *listen* to an Earther...much less make *friends* and let us influence government policy?"**

 He turns hard eyes to Min.

-Older man: **"...has conveniently brought herself into orbit, where they can easily capture her?"**
+Older man: **"This is not a game.
+You go up there, you'll just make it easier for Peacekeepers to kidnap you.
+You're as bad as Manuto."**

 Min opens her mouth indignantly, but Jina cuts in first.

-Jina: **"Osiel, you should know that no child of mine would be so easy to catch!"**
+Jina: **"Osiel, you should know that no child of *mine* would be so easy to catch!"**

 A ripple of laughter runs through the Central Hearth, lightening the mood.
 Jina winks at Min, who gives Jina a look of fierce adoration.
 Osiel smiles grimly.

-Osiel: **"I'm more worried about how Min will infiltrate a society that surveils and documents literally *everything*.
-While I can think of a dozen ways to stay off the Orbiters' radar, none of them include 'apply to their most prestigious school for space exploration, where even apprentices have access to cutting-edge Orbiter tech'."**
+Osiel: **"How can you joke about this??
+I'm more worried about how Min will infiltrate a society that surveils and documents literally *everything*.
+While I can think of a dozen ways to stay off the Orbiters' radar, none of them include 'apply to their most prestigious school for space exploration, where even students have access to cutting-edge Orbiter tech'."**

 ### Page 4